The Ultimate Guide to FPV Drone Propellers: How to Choose the Best Props for Your Quadcopter

 emax rs2205 2300kv 2600kv motor propeller thrust test

-Adding blades increases the surface area and hence creates more thrust.
-This is similar to making the propeller longer, except you can fit it in a smaller disk area.
+Adding blades increases the surface area of the prop, and hence it can generate more thrust.
+This has similar effect as making the propeller larger, except you can fit it in a smaller disk area.
 By increasing blade count improves grip in the air, but it also makes it less efficient and puts more strain on the motor.

 For FPV drone pilots, both two and three-blade propellers are popular for racing and freestyle flying.
-Most pilots prefer three-blade propellers as they are a great balance between efficiency and power, they provide more grip in the air due to the extra surface area compared to two-blade.
-On the other hand, two-blade is more efficient as they creates less drag and draw less current, hence great for long range flying.
+Most pilots prefer three-blade propellers as they have a more balanced performance in terms of efficiency and power, they provide more grip in the air due to the extra surface area compared to two-blade.
+On the other hand, two-blade is usually more efficient as they creates less drag and draw less current, hence they are more popular for long range builds.

-There are propellers with even more blades, such as quad-blade and hex-blade propellers.
-Quad-blade propellers are said to be great for indoor tracks and cornering, but they are less efficient than tri-blade and spin at a lower RPM at the same specs.
-Hex-blade propellers are not recommended for normal flight due to its extreme inefficiency, but they can be used to put on a show due to their unique appearance.
-These props with more than 3 baldes are more common on micro quads, where space is limited and you can’t simply make the blade longer to increase surface area.
+There are propellers with more than 3 blades, such as quad-blade and hex-blade propellers.
+Quad-blade propellers are said to be great for indoor tracks and cornering, but they are less efficient than tri-blade and spin at a lower RPM at a given power.
+Hex-blade propellers are not recommended for normal flight due to its extreme inefficiency, but micro cinewhoops sometimes use propellers with high blade count to improve power without sacrificing their compact form factor by using larger props.

 Weight